Hydrocynus vittatus: Feeding behaviour

-These fish are fierce hunters and are mostly piscivorous and tend to eat whatever fish is most available.
-Smaller fish will hunt in large schools while larger African tigerfish hunt alone.
+Hydrocynus vittatus are fierce hunters and are mostly piscivorous, and tend to eat whatever fish is most available.
+Smaller fish will hunt in large schools, while larger African tigerfish hunt alone.
 Favoured prey fish include cichlids, gobies, carp, and clariid catfish.
 Insects and zooplankton may also be part of the African tigerfish's diet, especially during juvenile stages of life.